lthung/inf2303/evaluation.markdown

 There are three deliverables related to this term paper, including:

 * a paper proposal,
-* a presentation (on August 19),
+* a presentation,
-* the final paper.
+* a final paper.

 The proposal, the presentation, and the final paper will be graded
   <span class="important">together</span> and will be jointly worth
-  50% of your grade.
+  35% of your grade.

-It is recommended that students work on their papers in <span class="important">teams of two</span>.
-However, they can opt to work individually or in groups of three.

 Students can pick paper topics that best align with their professional interests, as long as there is a clear relationship to the topics